 The Corporation was formed to operate Four Corners Charter School (the "School") in Osceola County, Florida.
 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under charter of the sponsoring school district, the School District of Osceola County, Florida (the "District").
 The current charter is effective until June 30, 2030.
 At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter.
-In this case, the District is required to notify the Corporation in writing at least 90 days prior to the charter's expiration.
-During the term of the charter, the District may also terminate the charter if good cause is shown.
+In this case, the District is required to notify the Corporation in writing at least 90 days prior to the charter if good cause is shown.
 In the event of termination of the charter, any property purchased by the Corporation with public funds and any unencumbered public funds revert back to the District.
 The Corporation is considered a component unit of the School District of Osceola County, Florida.